Wodzisław Śląski: 20th century

 After the end of World War I in 1918, Polish statehood was restored.
 Amidst an atmosphere of ethnic unrest, a referendum was organized to determine the future national affiliation of Upper Silesia.
-Although an overall majority had opted for Germany, the area was divided in an attempt to satisfy both parties.
-Although both parties considered the territory they were assigned insufficient, the division was justified insofar as in the German and Polish parts a majority had voted in favour of the respective nation.

-The lowest numbers of pro-German votes were registered in the districts of Rybnik and Pszczyna (Pless).
-In the town Wodzisław (Loslau), out of 2,333 votes, 1,669 (72%) were in favour of Germany and 662 (28%) were in favour of Poland.
+In Wodzisław, out of 2,333 votes, 1,669 (72%) were in favour of Germany and 662 (28%) were in favour of Poland.
 However, the Rybnik district as a whole voted in favour of Poland with a 65% majority.
 The town and the largest part of the district were attached to the territory of the Second Polish Republic; Wodzisław thus became part of a Polish state for the first time since 1335 when Poland had ceded Silesia to Bohemia in the Treaty of Trentschin.
 The Upper Silesia plebiscite and eventual division of Upper Silesia were accompanied by three Silesian Uprisings of Polish militants.
 Within the Second Polish Republic of the interwar period, Wodzisław was part of the Silesian Voivodeship, which enjoyed far-reaching political and financial autonomy.

-With the outbreak of World War II in 1939, the border city Wodzisław returned under the rule of Germany, being in the part of Poland that was directly incorporated into the German state.
-The population was ethnically categorized and either "re-Germanized" or disfranchised and partially deported into the General Government as Poles.
+With the outbreak of World War II in 1939, Wodzisław was invaded and then occupied by Germany, being in the part of Poland that was directly incorporated into the German state.
+The population was ethnically categorized and either "re-Germanized" or disfranchised and partially expelled into the General Government as Poles.